OpenGeoHub/spatial-sampling-ml/docs/sampling.md

-LHS and FSCS are recommended sampling methods if the purpose of sampling is to build regression or classification models using multitude of (terrain, climate, land cover etc) covariate layers. @ma2020comparison compared LHS to FSCS for mapping soil types and concluded that FSCS results in better mapping accuracy, most likely because FSCS spreads points better in feature space and hence in their case studies that seem to have helped with producing more accurate predictions.
+LHS and FSCS are recommended sampling methods if the purpose of sampling is to build regression or classification models using multitude of (terrain, climate, land cover etc) covariate layers.
+A generalization of LHS is the balanced sampling where users can select even variable inclusion probabilities [@grafstrom2014efficient; @brus2015balanced].

+@ma2020comparison compared LHS to FSCS for mapping soil types and concluded that FSCS results in better mapping accuracy, most likely because FSCS spreads points better in feature space and hence in their case studies that seem to have helped with producing more accurate predictions.